 How to Become a Social Media Manager

 Social media occupies an interesting place in modern science, combining social sciences with marketing tactics, analytics, and communications.
-Social media lends itself quite naturally to analytical approaches in particular, as it brings in a high volume of valuable data on an organization’s customer base on a daily basis.
+Social media lends itself quite naturally to analytical approaches in particular, as it brings in a high volume of valuable data on an organization’s customer base daily.

 Speaking of skills and qualifications, what skills are required from social media managers?
 Is there a baseline amount of experience needed to enter the field?